 How easy?
 Anyone who can make little balls out of playdough can make this.
 Anyone who can boil liquid can make this also.
 Knowing how to add sugar to liquid until it tastes sweet enough would definitely help.
 I would go as far as saying that a young child with these three skills can certainly make this with adult supervision.

 So what's the catch?
 Nothing.
 The only thing that would completely ruin such an easy dessert is that you use the wrong kind of flour.
 The only kind of flour that works here is glutinous rice flour, preferably imported from Thailand (I recommend Erawan brand).

 Thankfully, it's pretty easy to find.
 Most Asian grocery stores have it.
 Otherwise, you can go online.
 The flour is inexpensive and easy to use; you just have to accept the fact that there is no substitute.
 None.

 The rest is easy.
 This is a classic Thai dessert that can be enjoyed warm or cold.

 - 3/4 cup glutinous rice flour

 - 3/4 cup granulated sugar, more or less to taste

 - 1/4 teaspoon salt

 Place flour in a small mixing bowl.
-Knead pumpkin puree into it to form smooth dough.
-If water is needed, add one teaspoon at a time just until you can form smooth dough.
+Knead pumpkin purée into it to form a smooth dough.
+If water is needed, add one teaspoon at a time just until you can form a smooth dough.
 Working quickly before dough dries out, form dough into smooth 1/3-inch balls and arrange them on a tray, making sure they don't touch each other.